mcbridejc/curvycad/README.md

 be connected via an arc, and you must constrain the arc to be tangent to the line on both sides in your sketch.

-Only arcs and lines are supported; splines, polylines, etc are not.
+Arcs, Lines, and LWPolylines are supported; splines, polylines, and others are not.
 I don't know how robust this will be to different DXF files created by different tools.
-I used it successfully on a DXF exported from Fusion 360, and that's all I can say.
+I've only used it with files exported from Fusion 360, and it seems to export either Arcs and Lines, or one LWPolyline.

 ## Path Elements